jatin1109/Simulations-of-physical-systems/Multi-body Gravitational System/README.md

 The code notebook was run on a local machine with python 3.9.7 and worked for most of the part.
 The animation may experience difficulties with online jupyter notebook applications such as Google Colab.

+The code is not the most efficient.
+Since it loops over all the bodies for each update of a single body, we have a runtime complexity of $O(n^2)$ where n is the size of the system i.e., number of bodies we have in the system.